Kolisi South Africa's 'symbol of hope' - Mtawarira

 "There have been so many good teams - Ireland, France - dominating over the last couple of years.
 It's an open race and it suits us well because it takes the pressure off the team."

-South Africa have "done their homework" on group opponents Scotland, Romania, Ireland and Tonga, Mtawarira said.
+South Africa have "done their homework" on group opponents Scotland, Romania, Ireland and Tonga, Mtawarira added.

 "It's not going to be easy," he warned.
 "There's definitely a general consensus that they believe they can do it.